 Under exceptional circumstances, a student may ask an instructor for an Incomplete in a course.
 No incomplete may be carried beyond the end of the following term, including summer terms.
 This could result in cancellation of funding and progression (according to the School of Graduate and Postdoctoral Studies guidelines).

 A supervisory committee for each student will be set up for each student early in the second year.
 (At the beginning of their program, each student will be assigned a faculty mentor who may or may not become part of their supervisory committee.)
-The supervisory committee will consist of at least three faculty members: one from art history, one from studio and one other working in the student's area of research specialization (in certain cases from outside the dept. e.g. film studies or FIMS).
-At least one member of the committee will have a Ph.D and one will serve as the chief supervisor
+The supervisory committee will consist of three faculty members (one can be from outside the department).
+At least one member of the committee will have a Ph.D and one will serve as the chief supervisor.

 If a student has not already met a language requirement at the M.A. or M.F.A. level, they must demonstrate a reading proficiency in at least one language (other than English) that is relevant to their studies.
 This language requirement can be met either by taking approved courses or by passing a translation test set by the department.
 In certain cases proficiency in a computer language (but not a software application) can be accepted.
 All students are encouraged to complete the language requirement in their first year of study.

 VI.
 Comprehensives: (1) Minor Examination, (2) Literature Review, Theoretical Framework, and (3) Research Prospectus